A/B Testing

 The Summary panel provides an overview of test details, including completion percentage, running time (in days), and total visitor sessions.

-It also provides a quick summary of metric details and the current best performing variant.
+It also provides a quick summary of metric details and how the variant is performing against the control.

 Variant Report

-The Variant Report panel provides a detailed breakdown of variants and how well they’re performing.
+The Variant report panel provides a detailed breakdown of the variant and how well it is performing.

 Median: The middle number in the set of sample values.
 This estimates a typical user’s behavior.